jyjblrd/wigglegramLens/README.md

 # wigglegramLens
-A 3D printed lens to create film wigglegrams on any camera
+A 3D printed lens to create film wigglegrams on a Canon FD mount camera (.step files included so you can adapt it for any camera)

 Read about this on my blog post: [https://joshuabird.com/blog/post/3d-printed-wigglegram-lens](https://joshuabird.com/blog/post/3d-printed-wigglegram-lens)